connordbrown/skip-list-project/README.md

 3 -> 6 -> 7 -> 9 -> 12 -> 19 -> 21 -> 25
 ```

 However, if we start at Level 3 and make our way down the levels using Skip List iteration, we can skip over many of the nodes of the list.
-Starting at Level 3, we visit 6, then drop down to Level 2 and visit 25.The search path only uses 2 nodes, making it much faster.
+Starting at Level 3, we visit 6, then drop down to Level 2 and visit 25.
+The search path only uses 2 nodes, making it much faster:

 ```text
 6 -> 25